 - Enable clear communication of clinical practice to the larger college community

 - Provide a record of accepted practice for new staff and interns

 Client Bill of Rights

-As a consumer of psychological services offered by psychologists licensed by the state of Minnesota, you have the right:
+As a consumer of psychological services offered by mental health therapists licensed by the state of Minnesota, you have the right:

-- To expect that a psychologist has met the minimal qualifications of training and experience required by state law;
+- To expect that a mental health therapist has met the minimal qualifications of training and experience required by state law;

-- To examine public records maintained by the board of psychology, which contain the credentials of a psychologist;
+- To examine public records maintained by the board of psychology, which contain the credentials of a mental health therapist;

 - To obtain a copy of the rules of conduct from the State Register and Public Documents Division, Department of Administration, 117 University Avenue, Saint Paul, MN 55155;